csc-training/summerschool/application-design/docs/02-documentation-testing.md

     - In large projects innocent looking changes can have surprising side effects
 - Testing helps detecting errors early
 - Testing is essential for reproducibility of results
-- Tests make is easier to verify whether software is correctly installed
+- Tests make it easier to verify whether software is correctly installed

 # Defensive programming